Giants vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Alex Wood gets the start for the San Francisco Giants on Tuesday at LoanDepot park against Luis Arraez and the Miami Marlins.
-First pitch is at 6:40 PM ET.
+Trevor Rogers takes the mound for the Miami Marlins on Wednesday at LoanDepot park against Thairo Estrada and the San Francisco Giants.
+First pitch is set for 1:10 PM ET in this final game of a three-game series.

-The favored Giants have -115 moneyline odds to win against the underdog Marlins, who are listed at -105.
-An 8-run total has been set in this contest.

-Rep your team with officially licensed Giantsgear!
-Head to Fanatics to find jerseys, shirts, and much more.
+Oddsmakers list the Marlins as -110 moneyline favorites, while giving the underdog Giants -110 moneyline odds.
+The contest's total is set at 8 runs.

 Giants vs. Marlins Odds & Info